-The regulated igaming market’s run of three consecutive record-breaking quarters came to an end in the first quarter of this year, although Q1’s GGR of €130.2m still represented a 10% rise on the same period the previous year.
+The regulated igaming market’s run of three consecutive record-breaking quarters came to an end in the first quarter, but GGR of €130.2m still represented a 10% rise on the previous year